ismetalp98/CS319-Project/README.md

 ## Other features:
 - Assignment deadline reminder and notifications
 - Users will have advanced profiles.
-(His/Her past reviews can be seen) -Groups will have an advanced profile which will include all the required information.
+(His/Her past reviews can be seen)
+- Groups will have an advanced profile which will include all the required information.

-## Meeting Hours:
-Wednesday 21:00-23:00  <br />
-Friday 21:00-23:00 <br />